-In 2015, Bretagne, who was the last surviving rescue dog to search Ground Zero in the wake of 9/11, returned to the site with her human Denise Corliss for the first time since the terror strike to celebrate her 16th birthday organized by various groups to honor the courage and compassion of the 9/11 Rescue Dogs at the face of tragedy.
+In 2015, Bretagne, who was the last surviving 9/11 rescue dog, returned to the site with her human Denise Corliss for the first time since the terror strike to celebrate her 16th birthday organized by various groups to honor the courage and compassion of the 9/11 Rescue Dogs at the face of tragedy.

 Corliss and Bretagne later served at Hurricane Katrina, Hurricane Rita, and Hurricane Ivan.
 Bretagne stopped searching six years ago and now visits an elementary school, where she helps first-graders and children with special needs learn how to read out loud.

-Penn Vet Working Dog Center, a Philadelphia puppy ‘prep school’ has honored 9/11 search-and-rescue dogs by naming 97 of their trainee pups after them.
+Penn Vet Working Dog Center, a Philadelphia puppy ‘prep school’ honored 9/11 search-and-rescue dogs by naming 97 of their trainee pups after them.

-And, he was the only police dog to die in the 9/11 attack as he was in his kennel at the bottom of the World Trade Center when it collapsed.
+Sirius was the only police dog to die in the 9/11 attack as he was in his kennel at the bottom of the World Trade Center when it collapsed.
 Unfortunately, Sirius’ name is not engraved in the 9/11 Memorial as the foundation believes: “The memorial is only for the human victims.”
 But then, even without a placard with his name, Sirius shines on, like the star he was named after.